Why should I become a certified operator?

 Operator-in-Training (OIT) Certification Requirements

-Anyone can apply for an entry-level OIT as long as he or she has a high school diploma or equivalent.
+Anyone can apply for an entry-level OIT as long as they have a high school diploma or equivalent.
 An individual with an active certification license can apply for an OIT license that is one level higher and of the same type of certification that the individual currently holds.
 OITs must pass the appropriate operator certification exam and work under the responsible charge of a mentor.
 To apply for the exam, individuals must submit the following to the Certification and Licensing Branch:

 - Education and Experience Documentation Form